supernord/micropipe_pawsey/docs/infrastructure_optimisation_zeus.md

 **2. Prepare the samplesheet file (csv)**
 See instructions at the microPIPE [GitHub page](https://github.com/BeatsonLab-MicrobialGenomics/micropipe#usage), section 2.
 Prepare the samplesheet file.

-**3. Prepare the slurm script**
+**3. Prepare the slurm script (e.g. nextflow_batch_template.sh)**
 The pipeline will be launched using a Slurm script submitted to Zeus.
 This script will load the required modules, define the input/output directories and files, and include the nextflow command line with optional parameters.
+Note that the configuration profile definition for the Zeus cluster should be specified when launching the pipeline execution by using the "-profile zeus" command line option, as well as the slurm account allocation by using the "--slurm_account='director2172'" command line option (replace 'director2172' by your account identifier).
 ```
 #!/bin/bash